Eight Forest Lane

 • Egg – for best results make sure it’s at room temperature.

-• Vanilla – for flavour.
+• Vanilla – to add flavour.

-• Dairy-free milk – I like to use oat milk, but almond milk or soy milk would also work well.
+• Dairy free milk – I like to use oat milk, but almond milk or soy milk would also work well.
 I wouldn’t recommend coconut milk in this recipe as the flavour will be too strong.

 • Plain flour – also known as all purpose flour in the US.